Pomona Valley

 1910 postcard image of Pomona, California with Mount San Antonio (Mt.
 Baldy) in distance.

 The Pomona Valley is located in the Greater Los Angeles Area between the San Gabriel Valley and San Bernardino Valley in Southern California.
 The valley is approximately 30 miles east of downtown Los Angeles.

 History

-The earliest inhabitants of Pomona Valley were the Gabrielino (Tongva) and Serrano Indians.
+The earliest inhabitants of Pomona Valley were the Gabrielino (Tongva) and Serrano Indigenous tribes.

-On March 1, 1893 the California Assembly voted 54–14 for a new county to form in the region, to be named San Antonio County, with Pomona as its seat.
-Los Angeles interests in the Senate rejected the concept, however, and today the eastern and western portions of the valley remain divided between San Bernardino and Los Angeles counties (San Antonio Creek).

 Geography

 The alluvial valley is formed by the Santa Ana River and its tributaries.
 The Pomona Valley is separated from San Gabriel Valley to the west by the northeastern end of the San Jose Hills, running approximately along State Route 57.
 The eastern boundaries are the Jurupa Hills and the Cajon Pass, (the eastern end of the San Gabriel Mountains) running near Interstate 15, which separates the Pomona Valley from the San Bernardino Valley.
 The northern boundary is the San Gabriel Mountains.
 The Chino Hills are the southern boundary that separates the Pomona Valley from northern Orange County.
 Historic U.S. Route 66 runs east-west across the north side of Pomona Valley.
 San Antonio Creek runs right through the center of the valley dividing the valley into west and east, and also acts as a section of the border between Los Angeles County and San Bernardino County.
 It originates from the San Gabriel Mountains watershed around Mount San Antonio (known locally as Mt.
 Baldy) and joins the Santa Ana River south of Chino.
 The Pomona Valley ranges from the city of San Dimas from the far west to Rancho Cucamonga to the far east portion of the valley.